-Asia shares reap big gains on news of Trump-Xi phone chat
+World shares reap big gains on news of Trump-Xi phone chat

 ANALYST’S VIEWPOINT: Liz Ann Sonders, chief investment strategist for Charles Schwab, said one reason for the recent market rout was that companies started to give more details about how much the tariffs could hurt them.
 “Companies are saying ‘this is biting and here’s how,'” she said.
 “They’re starting to talk about profit margins and whether they’re going to pass the expenses onto consumers.”

 CURRENCIES: The pound fell back after a rally based on a report that that Britain and the European Union had reached a deal to give U.K. financial services companies access to the bloc after Brexit.
 The article by The Times cited anonymous sources, and other reports suggested a deal had not yet been finalized.
-The British pound rebounded to $1.3014 from $1.3004.
-The dollar rose to 113.02 yen from 112.71 yen, while the euro gained to $1.1436.
+The British pound rebounded to $1.3032 from $1.3004.
+The dollar rose to 112.79 yen from 112.71 yen, while the euro gained to $1.1437 from $1.1408.

 ENERGY: Oil prices continued to weaken after the Department of Energy said U.S. crude stockpiles increased for the sixth straight week.
-Benchmark U.S. crude slipped 4 cents to $63.65 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude slipped 15 cents to $63.54 per barrel in electronic trading on the New York Mercantile Exchange.
 It slumped 2.5 percent to $63.69 a barrel in New York.
-Brent crude, used to price international oils, picked up 17 cents to $72.06 per barrel.
+Brent crude, used to price international oils, gave up 2 cents to $72.87 per barrel.
 It shed 2.9 percent Thursday to $72.89 a barrel in London.

 AP Markets Writer Marley Jay contributed.
 He can be reached at http://twitter.com/MarleyJayAP